 The Balboa Academy Elementary Computer Lab is committed to helping its students, and teachers to become responsible digital citizens.
 Our Technology Teacher meets weekly during a scheduled time to teach a variety of technology lessons that integrate a range of subject areas such as language arts, science, social studies, math, art, and to work on special projects assigned by the classroom teacher.

-Kindergarten students learn proper use of the computer mouse, keyboard, and headphones, learn to navigate approved websites, and learn basic word processing including how to type their names.
+Kindergarten students learn proper use of the computer parts, navigate approved websites, and basic word processing including how to type their names.

-First-grade students start to use a keyboard and master terms like menu, save, quit, and log out.
+First Grade students start to use a keyboard and master basic computer terms.
 They work in word processing programs to practice writing, editing, creating, and keyboarding skills.
-They also learn about parts of the computer.

-Second Grade students learn to use technology tools like clip art, stickers, text tools, draw and paint software that promote creativity.
+Second Grade students learn to use basic technology tools that promote creativity.
 They also use their foundation in typing to expand their skills by participating in coding, programming, and iPad app activities.